johnsamuelwrites/multilingual/README.md

 # multilingual
-Multilingual programming
+Python application for multilingual programming

 ## Usage
-To use `multilingual`, check the following example
+To use `multilingual`, check the following example for handling arithmetic operations

 ![Running multilingual](resources/multilingual.png "Running multilingual")